-Profit-driven optimization and the ROI>1/E model indicate that applying a uniform target ROI for the entire campaign is not optimal, and it should be adjusted according to the price elasticity occurring in different dimensions.
+Profit-driven optimization and the ROI>1/E model indicates that applying a uniform target ROI for the entire campaign is not optimal, and it should be adjusted according to the price elasticity occurring in different dimensions.

 Applying the ROI>1/E model is not always possible.
 One of the main reasons is the precise determination of the conversion value, taking into account the Lifetime Value.
 Another typical situation is limitations related to the budgetary rigor of the campaign and the ability to finance long-term investments.